SilindileDladla/Cyclistic-bike-share-data-analysis/README.md

 ### Limitations

 I had to remove records without start/end station name and those with negative length of ride.
 Furthermore, removed latitude, longitude, gender, and birthyear columns as 2020 dataset did not have these attributes.
-I could not analyze rideable type because it was not in a correct format.
+I could not analyze rideable type because it was not in a correct format but referenced Samuel Ngai's visualization for this analysis as most vizualizations were matching his analysis.

 ### References